Knowledge Base

 fulltext Helper

-The fulltext Helper has both an inline and block level variant.
+The fulltext Helper has both a standard and block level variant.
 It behaves differently depending on which is used.

-The inline fulltext Helper can be used to output a link to the fulltext page of a given content type.
+The fulltext Helper used in a standard expression outputs a link to the fulltext page of a given content type.

 It's used like: